 In recent few years Albania tourism has been blooming.
 While it’s not so safe anymore to travel to some of the favorite holiday destinations on the south-east shore of Mediterranean Sea people were looking for a good alternative and many have decided to visit Albania.
 I’m definitely a big supporter of that idea!

-Albanian coast is spectacular and Ksamil beach is already a world famous gem but the country has so much more to offer!
+Albanian coast is spectacular and Ksamil beach is already a world famous gem but the country has so much more to offer, some of the best Balkan highlights!
 Beautiful stone towns, spectacular wonders of nature, breathtaking mountains and the funky capital – you can see it all if you decide to visit Albania!

 I’ve been twice to the country (the first time when the Albania tourism was still just crawling) and even if slightly challenging I loved my time there!
 I’m already thinking of the return as my list of what to see in Albania is getting longer and longer!
 I really hope the next year will see my visiting Albania again and seeing more of its beauty!